ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/index.md

 # Defining a resolver

-A resolver in Hot Chocolate is basically a function that takes 0 or many arguments and returns one value.
+A resolver in Hot Chocolate is basically a function that takes zero or many arguments and returns one value.
 The simplest resolver to write is a resolver that takes 0 arguments and returns a simple value type (e.g. a string).
 For the purpose of simplicity we will do exactly that in our first example.
 Creating a resolver named `Say` with no arguments which will return just a static string value `Hello World!`.

 > **Note:** Every single code examples is always written in three different coding approaches which will always result to the same outcome.
 Annotation-based (previously known as pure code-first), code-first and schema-first.
 If you would like to learn more about the different coding approaches Hot Chocolate offers, click on [Coding Approaches](/docs/hotchocolate/api-reference/coding-approaches).